Sex Toy Reviews

 I own a few robes.
 I don’t frequently use them; although, I could (to answer the door when the mailman inevitably knocks while I sleep).
 One is a bright pink option from Victoria’s Secret, and the other is a black lace number that I like but doesn’t really cover anything for the aforementioned use.
 A black, satin robe seemed right up my alley.

-And you can get one from Lovehoney as part of their lingerie line, which I’ve reviewed items in before.
+And you can get one from Lovehoney as part of their lingerie line, which I’ve reviewed items from before.
 Those items have been hit or miss.
-Although, I’m quick to admit that my relationship with lingerie isn’t what it once was.
+Although I’m quick to admit that my relationship with lingerie isn’t what it once was.

 The result is a robe that leaves my breasts hanging out.
 I might wear it over a bra or another piece of lingerie for someone else.
 I could not, for the life of me, find a picture that captured this and the shape of the robe in its entirety that I was comfortable posting.
 And no one wants to feel that bad in something that should be sexy.